Effective Holiday Email Marketing in 2019: Examples, Tips, and Tools for Successful Campaigns

 - Last-minute gift guide offered.

-Just one more example here to really drive this home – include a countdown on your emails for the purchasing deadline so products get where they need to go in time for the holidays!
+While we’re here, let’s look at just one more example to really drive this home with this tip in mind: include a countdown in your emails.
+Giving your customers a clear purchasing deadline tells them when they need to complete orders to ensure products get where they need to go in time for the holidays.

 3. Abandoned cart emails.

-It means that something was wrong with or missing from the shopping experience.
+Usually, it means that something was wrong with or missing from the customers’ shopping experience.

-During the holidays, 3 of the main reasons people abandon their carts are:
+During the holidays, here are three of the main reasons people abandon their carts (and what your email needs to answer to solve for them):

-- Shipping costs: determine whether it’s feasible for you to offer free shipping.
+- Shipping costs: Is it feasible for you to offer free shipping?
+Do you track parcels?

-- Better deal elsewhere: tempt them back with price and emotional cues.
+- Better deal elsewhere: Tempt customers back with price, sales and emotional cues.

-- Out-of-stock: how to capitalize once products become available again.
+- Out-of-stock: How can you capitalize once your products become available again?

-For these people, it is crucial that you triggered abandoned cart emails addressing their specific problems.
+For these people, it is crucial that you trigger automatic and instant abandoned cart emails that address their needs.

-In a survey conducted by BigCommerce, 80% of Americans cited shipping costs and speed of shipping as a major factor in determining where they shop, with 66% deciding not to buy entirely because of shipping costs.
+In a survey conducted by BigCommerce, 80% of Americans cited shipping costs and speed of shipping as a major factor in determining where they shop.
+Furthermore, 66% decided not to buy entirely because of shipping costs.

 - If you are willing to absorb the cost, then do so.